New Bedford, Massachusetts: Early history

-In the mid-1840s, New Bedford was the site of the first petroleum fuel refinery in the United States, as newly discovered Pennsylvania crude oil was shipped to New Bedford to be refined for lamp oil and other oil.
-Standard Oil later bought this refinery, located on Fish Island.
+In the mid-1840s, New Bedford was the site of a whale oil refinery producing lubricants.
+Later, Standard Oil bought this refinery, located on Fish Island, and newly discovered Pennsylvania crude oil was shipped to New Bedford to be refined for lamp oil and other oil.
 Fish Island was also the site of an early experiment in coal gasification, leading to the explosion of a building.

 New Bedford was able to remain wealthy because of its textile industry.
 Starting in 1881, the textile industry grew large enough to sustain the city's economy.
 At its height, over 30,000 people were employed by the 32 cotton-manufacturing companies that owned the textile factories of New Bedford (which were worth $100 million in total).
 The creation of the New Bedford Textile School in 1895–1899 ushered in an era of textile prosperity that began to decline in the great depression and ended with the end of the textile period in the 1940s.
 The industry garnered national headlines in 1928 when it was hit with a strike of 30,000 workers.
 The walkout of mostly immigrant workers was given critical support by the Workers (Communist) Party and was the precursor of a more tumultuous textile strike in North Carolina held the following year.

 Tool and die operations also left the area steadily, starting in the 1970s.

 Tourism

 While accurate figures are hard to come by, tourism appears to be a growing industry.
 New Bedford tourism centers on fairs and festivals including the Whaling City Festival, Fourth of July, Jazzfest, Working Waterfront Festival, Polish Fest, New Bedford Day of Portugal, Senhor Da Pedra feast, Holy Ghost of Pico feast, and the Portuguese Feast of the Blessed Sacrament (the largest Portuguese cultural celebration in the nation).
 Tourism also focuses on the historic whaling industry, and the New Bedford Whaling National Historical Park is the only national park unit that focuses on the whaling industry's impact on the history of the United States.
-The Buttonwood Park Zoo features various species, including one [Asian elephant], Emily, the only one in New England.
+The Buttonwood Park Zoo features various species, including an Asian elephant named Emily, the only one in New England.

 Driven in part by increased tourism, a Fairfield Inn and Suites hotel opened in New Bedford in late May 2010, on the edge of the city's harbor.
 This became the first hotel in the city to open in over 40 years, though it is well-supplied with bed and breakfast establishments.
 A secondary hotel, New Bedford Harbor Hotel, opened during the summer of 2018.